krisp/fauxqrz/README.md

 2. Install Python 2.7.9+, install modules quoted above, download script, run script.
 3. Open HRDLogbook 5.x, Tools -> Configure -> Callsign Lookup.
 Enter
 your hamqth login and password in the QRZ XML Service dialog and make sure it is enabled.
 Enter a callsign in the test box at the bottom to make sure it is working.
+I suggest using a callsign you haven't looked up recently as HRDLogbook seems to cache lookups for a period of time.
+You will be able to determine if the callsign data was provided by the script by checking the output in the dos window.